- when things were bad they would have days of prayer;

 - when things turned around they would have days of thanksgiving.

-On NOVEMBER 21, 1620 (NS), the Pilgrims signed the Mayflower Compact and began their Plymouth Colony.
+On NOVEMBER 21, 1620 (according to the "New Style" Gregorian Calendar), the Pilgrims signed the Mayflower Compact and began their Plymouth Colony.

 Of the 102 Pilgrims, only 47 survived till Spring.